• Skip to primary navigation

 • Brush egg wash onto dough cutouts and sprinkle with sugar.
 Place pie pan on cookie sheet and put in the oven.

-• Remove from oven and lightly cover pie with aluminum foil (tent slightly) to prevent burning the crust.
-Continue to bake for 30-40 minutes.
+• Reduce oven temperature to 375 F (190 C).
+Remove from oven and lightly cover pie with aluminum foil (tent slightly) to prevent burning the crust.
+Continue to bake for 40-45 minutes.
+An instant read thermometer into the filling should reach 200 F (93 C) for pie to be done.

 • Pie is ready when filling is bubbly and crust is golden brown.